» Application Period: January 15, 2016 – March 1, 2016

 • Modify or implement pedagogies to enhance student learning

 • Integrate learning goals, assessment strategies and pedagogies that maximize student learning

 • Foster networks to sustain improvements in teaching and learning

-The Institute organizers have compiled a collection of articles and resources for Assessment Scholars, which will be used during the Institute and in follow-up assignments.
+The Course organizers have compiled a collection of articles and resources for Assessment Scholars, which will be used during the Institute and in follow-up assignments.
 Consider reviewing the research and progress made in the field of scholarship and teaching before applying.